University at Albany Β· Undergraduate Cybersecurity Researcher

 To support the research, I built a controlled malware analysis environment using Ubuntu virtual machines and Cuckoo Sandbox, allowing ransomware samples to execute safely while capturing behavioral indicators like file modifications, process creation, registry changes, and network activity.
 A current focus is the recently observed 01Flip ransomware; comparing its encryption patterns, persistence techniques, and network behavior against known ransomware families to understand how emerging variants evolve and where earlier detection might be possible.

-This research project examines kernel-level security mechanisms employed by modern anti-cheat systems, with a focus on how cryptographic techniques are applied to enforce software integrity and prevent unauthorized code execution.
-Using a Windows virtual machine environment with Visual Studio and the Windows Driver Kit (WDK), I analyze open-source anti-cheat frameworks and kernel drivers to understand how they implement cryptographic verification, secure memory validation, and trust enforcement at the operating system level.
+This research project examines how kernel-level anti-cheat systems enhance system security by enforcing integrity checks and monitoring low-level system behavior.
+Using a Windows virtual machine environment with Visual Studio and the Windows Driver Kit (WDK), I am analyzing open-source anti-cheat frameworks to understand how kernel drivers interact with user-mode applications and restrict unauthorized actions

 Produced a structured intelligence assessment analyzing the strategic threat posed by AI-generated deepfakes across financial institutions, political communication, and public trust.
 The report applies a formal intelligence methodology which includes key judgments, confidence assessments, and sourced substantiation to evaluate trends from 2020β2025 and project forward-looking risks through 2028.